brian32768/react-bootstrap-test/react-graphql/README.md

 The server still has to map the actual database column names but I will see how to do that soon.
 ## Apollo

 Beautiful out of box experience.
-I might switch to Apollo. when you set up an Apollo Server, an Apollo Sandbox will be running at root path.
+I might switch to Apollo for everything. when you set up an Apollo Server, an Apollo Sandbox will be running at root path.
+The sandbox lets you test queries against the server.

 There is a server component and a client component.
 Better still there is Apollo Studio which lets you see what's going on and test the server.